neovichsu/px-dark-theme/README.md

 ## Overview

-Px-dark-theme is the starting point for theming Predix UI  components.
+`Px-dark-theme` is a Predix UI component which is the starting point for theming other Predix UI components.
 It is based loosely on the concepts outlined [here](https://www.polymer-project.org/1.0/docs/devguide/styling.html#xscope-styling).

 ## Usage